 The Study of Latin and English Grammar

 How does language express what it is to be human?
 Precision of language makes all the difference when one is trying to understand the world or get the world to understand him.
-While a break from the rigorous study of grammar may be pleasant for a season, students who have missed polishing their linguistic skills develop lazy tongues that betray and beget lazy minds.
+The rigorous study of grammar in both their native tongue and in other classical languages such as Latin and Greek, enable students to polish their linguistic skills while also developing their intellects.

 A Wise and Virtuous Use of Leisure Time